Multi-Backend Acceleration Design Spec¶

 7.5 CI Dependencies¶

-- Or install via apt-get in the workflow (slower but simpler to maintain)
+Install via apt-get in the workflow (no Docker — simpler to maintain):

 8. Implementation Priority¶